Late-afternoon shot through a glass conference-room wall of a small benefits-committee meeting around an oval table, warm slanting daylight.

 A 30-minute conversation is usually enough to see if there's a fit.

-We'll walk you through the pilot structure, how cost-sharing works, and whether this makes sense for your team.
+We'll walk you through how Keystone works, where to set the dial, how the family share works, and whether a small starting pool makes sense for your team.
 No commitment until you're ready.

 How Averyn works for families

-Averyn Care provides non-clinical administrative coordination.
+Averyn Care provides non-clinical coordination and follow-through.
 We do not provide medical advice, clinical triage, emergency services, or 24/7 monitoring.
 Medical decisions remain with your providers.